FinucaneLab/pathway_analysis_kt/simulations/README.md

 #### Step 5:

-Copy the `*.sumstats.pruned` files and the independent genomic intervals from the Inrich analysis to local computer.
+Copy the `*.sumstats.pruned` files and the `*.intervals` files from the Inrich analysis to local computer.

 #### Step 6: